aserto-dev/express-jwt-aserto/README.md

 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.

-#### policyName argument
+#### packageName argument

-By convention, Aserto policy package names are of the form `application.METHOD.path`.
-By default, the policy name will be inferred from the application name, HTTP method, and route path:
+By convention, Aserto policy package names are of the form `policyName.METHOD.path`.
+By default, the package name will be inferred from the policy name, HTTP method, and route path:

-- `GET /api/users` --> `applicationName.GET.api.users`
+- `GET /api/users` --> `policyName.GET.api.users`
-- `POST /api/users/:id` --> `applicationName.POST.api.users.__id`
+- `POST /api/users/:id` --> `policyName.POST.api.users.__id`

-Passing in the `policyName` parameter into the `jwtAuthz()` function will override this behavior.
+Passing in the `packageName` parameter into the `jwtAuthz()` function will override this behavior.

 #### resourceKey argument